GB127/SRC-statistics/README.md

 This option allows you to change the sorting method of the PBs, effectively influencing the tables displayed of all the others options.

 Sorting options:
++ deltaWR : Sort the PBs by time behind the WR.
 + game : Sort the PBs by game name.
 + PB# : Sort the PBs by the number of PBs.
++ saved : Sort the PBs by time shaved from first PB
 + system : sort the PBs by system.
 + Time : Sort the PBs by time.
-+ deltaWR : Sort the PBs by time behind the WR.
 + %WR : Sort the PBs by the percentage of WR
     + Example : 200 %, WR is 1:00:00, => your time is 2:00:00
 + %LB : Sort the PBs by the leaderboard percentage.
     + Example : leaderboard has 10 runners => you are 8th on the leaderboard.
 You are better than 20% of the runners.
 Then your leaderboard percentage is 20%.
++ %Saved : Sort the PBs by % shaved from first PB

 # systems
 This category will analyse stats of systems.